devtut/generate/docs/python/dictionary.md

 ```

-As this example demonstrates, duplicate keys map to their lattermost value (for example =Clifford= overrides =Nemo=).
+As this example demonstrates, duplicate keys map to their lattermost value (for example "Clifford" overrides "Nemo").

 ### Python 3.3+